Ed.D. in Curriculum and Instruction, Instructional Design Specialization

-Instructional Design and Technology involves far more than just the technological tools that are bursting forth on our societal landscape with ever-increasing rapidity.
+Instructional Design and Technology involves far more than rapidly evolving technological tools.
 Its main concern is how to effectively apply technology to achieve educational goals in a wide variety of educational settings—K-12, colleges and universities, industry, the military, government, and health care.

 For this, the instructional technologist must be able to analyze the learning system; determine the instructional goals; design, develop, and implement solutions for reaching those goals; and evaluate the effectiveness of those solutions.